cityjson/specs/docs/specifications.rst

 A City Object:

 - must have one member with the name "geometry", whose value is an array containing 0 or more Geometry Objects.
-- may have one member with the name "attributes", whose value is an object with the different attributes allowed by CityGML (these differ per City Object).
+- may have one member with the name "attributes", whose value is an object with the different attributes allowed by CityGML.
+The attributes differ per City Object, and can be seen either in the `offical CityGML documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ or in the schema of CityJSON (:doc:`validation`).
+Any other attributes can be added with a JSON key-value pair ("owner" in the following is one such attribute), although it is not guaranteed that a parser will read them.
-- may have one member with the name "generic-attributes", whose value is any JSON object, or a JSON null value.
-This is used to add attributes not defined in the CityGML data model, and is the same as the *Generics* module of CityGML.

 .. code-block:: js